Pinaki82/crust/README.md

 ```

 Array elements can be accessed as `a[i]`, `i` being the $i^{th}$ element in the array.

+Or, Array elements can be accessed by assigning each element to a separate variable, and then, accessing the variable indirectly.

 ```rust
 fn main() {